PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 Some components are missing from the "Pick-and-Place machine instructions" file.
 Please refer to the document titled "PlanktoscopeHat-v1.3-fab\_thru-hole component (missing from PnP).jpg" for further details.

 We recommend asking your prototypist to assemble all the thru-hole components.
-In order to reduce costs and if you feel like doing it, you can assemble them manually, be really cautious of the correct solderings.
+In order to reduce costs and if you feel like doing it, you can assemble them manually, you will have to adapt the BOM and be really cautious of the correct solderings.

 The assembly of the Drivers TMC 5160 and the Axial Fan assembly are here proposed in parallel and DIY.
 No worries, everything is explain in [Assembly of the Drivers TMC 5160](#assembly-of-the-drivers-tmc-5160) & [Assembly of the Axial Fan](#assembly-of-the-axial-fan).
 They are not included in Thru-Hole components list for the prototypiste.

 #### Configuration on prototypist website

-When you ask an electronic proptypist to create and assemble your PCB, technical informations will be asked.
+When you ask an electronic proptypist to create your PCB and assemble the components, technical informations will be asked.
 The following configuration parameters can be used to this purpose.

 !!! note